Eight Signs You May Have Kidney Stones

 8. Inflammation might be a sign you have kidney stones

 The accumulation of mineral salts and toxins in the kidneys produce an inflammatory reaction in the system, even when the stones are small.

-- It is normal for the affected person to notice mild inflammation on both sides of the body, right where the kidneys are located.
+- It’s normal for the affected person to notice mild inflammation on both sides of the body, right where the kidneys are located

 - If the problem is worsening, this bloating will spread to the abdomen and groin.

-Are you worried that you are suffering from this renal problem?
+Are you worried you’re suffering from this renal problem?
 If you identify with some of the mentioned symptoms, consult your doctor as soon as possible.
 Get the necessary assessment for this condition.